spacemeshos/svm/docs/go-spacemesh-integration.md

 (see also `Raw Transactions format` and `Receipts` sections).

 #### `Deploy App Template`
-The `go-spacemesh` v0.2 will contain only a single built-in template, named `MultiSig Wallet`.
+The `go-spacemesh` v0.2 will contain only a single built-in template, named `Smart Wallet`.
 Therefore, the `deploy-template` functionality using the `p2p` should be disabled.

-See `Genesis flow` for how to deploy the pre-built `MultiSig Wallet`.
+See `Genesis flow` for how to deploy the pre-built `Smart Wallet`.
 <br/>
 #### `Spawn App`
-The `go-spacemesh` v0.2 will support only apps of the `MultiSig Wallet` template.
+The `go-spacemesh` v0.2 will support only apps of the `Smart Wallet` template.
 Part of the apps will be spawned as part of the `Genesis flow` and the rest apps will be spawned via the `Wallet UX` client.
 <br/>

 The steps:

 1. Wallet UX user picks the required template.
-For `go-spacemesh` v0.2 the template will always be the `MultiSig Wallet`.
+For `go-spacemesh` v0.2 the template will always be the `Smart Wallet`.
 1. The `spawn app` interface is displayed with constructor input fields derived from the `App Template ABI`.

    Special attention should be given to the `value` field, which is part of the `Transaction Envelope`.
    The balance of the `spawned-app` will be initialized with `value`. (it will be transfered from the app's creator balance).

-   TOD: how to derive the `gas_price` ?

 1. User fills-in the constructor fields.
 1. The estimated required `gas_limit` is shown to the user.